Posted on December 5, 2016

 Transformative to supporting digital business development

-Micro data centers offer more benefits from previous branch office and remote site solutions.
-According to Research firm Gartner, the “functional capability widely exists (such as retail sites and bank branches); however, micro data centers differ through their standardization, integration, remote management and enhanced security.
+Microdata centers offer more benefits from the previous branch office and remote site solutions.
+According to research firm Gartner, the “functional capability widely exists (such as retail sites and bank branches); however, microdata centers differ through their standardization, integration, remote management and enhanced security.
 These solutions promise significantly lower costs and enhanced manageability.
 We view micro data centers as transformative to supporting digital business development, with a particular focus on the IoT, and expect them to be deployed in their thousands (and possibly tens of thousands) across most enterprise verticals.”

 “Collectively the participating Legrand business units have a common core competency to deliver resilient and efficient data center infrastructures,” explains Manny Linhares, IoT Director for Legrand, North America.
 “For decades we have worked with data center customers to provide solutions from a full lifecycle perspective – solutions that are easy and fast to deploy, easy to use, easy to monitor and manage, and capable of growing with businesses.
 Our Intelligent Cabinet applies the same principles.
 Our goal is to work with customers and partners to create the most useful configuration to cut deployment and operations costs and to enable business transformation.”

 The demo of the Legrand Intelligent Cabinet comes on the heels of Legrand’s November launch of its Eliot (Electricity + IoT) program in North America.
 Eliot is a global Legrand IoT program that brings together Legrand’s worldwide expertise to advance connectivity and intelligence in the built environment, mobilize Legrand’s capabilities around the world, speed the development of Legrand connected devices and amplify communications wherever the Internet of Things can enhance value for all users.
 For more information on Eliot, visit https://www.legrand.us/eliot.aspx.